PSLCL/testing-framework/docs/design/value_references.md

 There are times when a reference to the value of a particular attribute or property is required.
 The only place this is allowed is in the parameter lists of the [program-based commands](template_commands.md#program-based-commands).

-Similar to other program arguments, value references must be URL-encoded in the template.

 ##Attribute Values

 [Resource](resources.md) Instances may have attributes in addition to those specified in the [Bind](template_commands.md#bind) command.